OLAF BREUNING

 IN MY GARDEN

-I said to myself, why make it so difficult and complicated to take a photo of this energy-eating monster in a faraway galaxy when you can photograph it in your garden.
-Well, I guess my human achievement is humor; what is better than nothing.
+I thought to myself, why make it so difficult and complicated to photograph this energy-eating monster in a faraway galaxy when you can photograph it in your garden?
+Well, I guess my human achievement is humor; what is better than nothing?

 Black Hole In My Garden, 2019, C-Print, 6 Ed. + 2 AP: 122 x 155 cm (48 x 61 in.)